-Please indicate the source of power supply eg. Municipality / Eskom / Renewable energy source
+Please indicate the source of power supply eg. Municipality / Eskom / Renewable energy source render it safe to use for the purpose we intend it to be used.

 During the Construction and Operational Phases access electricity will be drawn from Glen Douglas Dolomite Mine Substation 3 which is in close proximity with the boundary line.
 Our electricity connection will be done by competent and qualified electricians who can guarantee for a safe electrical connection at an amount that will